1. Dominionism (Dominion Theology as it is formerly known)

 In the context of American evangelical efforts to penetrate and transform public life, the distinguishing mark of a dominionist is a commitment to defining and carrying out an approach to building society that is self-consciously defined as exclusively Christian, and dependent specifically on the work of Christians, rather than based on a broader consensus.
 (Page 14)

 Finally, militaristic dominion theology needs to die because it has nothing to do with how Jesus demonstrated ministry to the disciples.
-Jesus never once instructed his disciples to force people or culture to heed the gospel.
+Jesus never once instructed his disciples to force people and/or culture to heed the gospel.
 He never once told them that Christians would have to dominate the world and setup a theocracy.
 Rather, he engaged the world by being IN the world and touching people’s hearts.
-He had no weapons, no means of force, no coercion, and cared not about what society was doing.
+He had no weapons, no means of force, no coercion, and cared not about what was trending.

 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 10 For the Son of Man came to seek and to save the lost.”
 11 While they were listening to this, he went on to tell them a parable, because he was near Jerusalem and the people thought that the kingdom of God was going to appear at once.